dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

-matched_edits_all.csv             # All the ngrams that matched with a weaponising or non weaponising edits. all_user_contribs_sub_n=1000.csv  # Sub-sample of 1000 contributions of top10 user gathered by WP user contrib API. all_user_contribs.csv             # All contributions of top10 user gathered by WP user contrib API.
+matched_edits_all.csv             # All the ngrams that matched with a weaponising or non weaponising edits. all_user_contribs_sub_n=1000.csv  # Sub-sample of 1000 contributions of top10 user gathered by WP user contrib API. all_user_contribs.csv             # All contributions of top10 user gathered by WP user contrib API. df_user_known.csv                 # All weap username matched in the finegrained2 df_user_unknown.csv               # All the weap username not found in the finegrained2
 ```